 Scientists assumed that DHEA was simply a reservoir upon which the body could use to produce more of the other hormones.
 However, scientists recently have shown that cells contain specific DHEA receptors which suggests that DHEA has functions of its own.
 It has also been shown that DHEA is a weak agonist for androgen and some estrogen receptors.

 Want More Information?

-For more in depth information on DHEA, pregnenolone or cortisol you are required to log into the free members section.
-Click on either Existing members or Set up a new account to enter restricted area.
+For more in depth information on DHEA, pregnenolone or cortisol you are required to access our online consultations.